ICanBoogie/HTTP/README.md

 * [ForceRedirect][]: thrown when a redirect is absolutely required.
 * [StatusCodeNotValid][]: thrown when a HTTP status code is not valid.

-All the exceptions defined by the package implement the `ICanBoogie\HTTP\Exception` interface.
+Exceptions defined by the package implement the `ICanBoogie\HTTP\Exception` interface.
 Using this interface one can easily catch HTTP related exceptions:

 ```php